pktgen/Pktgen-DPDK/README.md

 use 'socat' program on a Linux machine.
 The socat program is very powerfull application and can do a lot of things.
 I used socat to debug Pktgen using the following command, which gives me a readline inteface to Pktgen's socket interface.
+Remember to use the '-G' option or -g host:port pktgen option, then make sure you use the same address in the socat line.

 $ socat -d -d READLINE TCP4:localhost:22022